Automobile Insurance Policy Coverage

 The insurer will pay for injury or death to the insured and the insured's passengers if caused by another driver who doesn’t have insurance (uninsured), whose insurance company pays too little (underinsured), or whose identity is unknown (as in a hit-and-run motorist).
 In some states, the insurer will also pay for damage to the insured's vehicle.

 Dealing with your insurance company or the insurance company of the other driver can be a complicated process.
-If you're involved in a dispute with an insurer or you just want to get the most out of your policy, it's in you best interests to consult with an experienced attorney.
-An insurance attorney will be able to negotiate with the insurer on your behalf and advise you about the best course of action.
-A good first step is to contact a qualified auto accident attorney for a free claim evaluation.
+If you're involved in a dispute with an insurer or you just want to get the most out of your policy, it's in you best interest to consult with an experienced car accident attorney near you.
+An attorney will be able to negotiate with the insurer on your behalf and advise you about the best course of action.